slusarz/dovecot-fts-flatcurve/docs/DOCS.md

 Documentation is generated using [VitePress](https://vitepress.dev/).

-Vitepress can be installed via:
+Vitepress (and helpers) can be installed via:

 ```
-npm install -D vitepress
+npm install -D vitepress sitemap
 ```

 Vitepress commands (run as `npm run <cmd>`):